SOCI/soci/docs/vagrant.md

 * On Windows, prefer `vagrant ssh` from inside MinGW Shell where  `ssh.exe` is available or learn how to use Vagrant with PuTTY.
 * If you modify any of `bin/vagrant/*.sh` scripts, **ensure** they have unified end-of-line characters to `LF` only.
-Othwerise, provisioning steps may fail.
+Otherwise, provisioning steps may fail.